miladdev85/movify_beta/README.md

 # About this project
-A website where you can find what to watch next.
+A website where you can find what to watch next.<br/>
 **Keywords:** React, Bootstrap, Responsive design, Async / Await, ES6+

 ----------------------------------------------------------------------------------------------------------------------------------------